wesinator/windows-dev-docs/hub/apps/develop/security/share-certificates.md

 Apps can authenticate to a web service using a certificate, and multiple apps can use a single certificate from the certificate store to authenticate the same user.
 If a certificate does not exist in the store, you can add code to your app to import a certificate from a PFX file.
 The client app in this quickstart is a WinUI app, and the web service is an ASP.NET Core web API.

+> [!TIP]
+> [Microsoft Copilot](https://copilot.microsoft.com/) is a great resource if you have questions about getting started writing Windows apps or ASP.NET Core web APIs.
+Copilot can help you write code, find examples, and learn more about best practices for creating secure apps.

 ## Create and publish a secured web service

 1. Open Microsoft Visual Studio and select **Create a new project** from the start screen.